Jason Sheltzer

-Jason Sheltzer is a cancer biologist at the Yale University School of Medicine.
+Jason Sheltzer is a cancer biologist at the Stanford University School of Medicine.

 Education

 Sheltzer received a BA in molecular biology from Princeton University and a PhD in biology from the Massachusetts Institute of Technology.
 At MIT, Sheltzer performed his PhD research with Angelika Amon on the consequences of aneuploidy.
-Sheltzer then established his own research group as an independent fellow at Cold Spring Harbor Laboratory.
-In 2021 Sheltzer was recruited to move his lab to Yale University.
+In 2021, Sheltzer established his lab as an assistant professor at Yale University.

 Career and research

 Sheltzer uses CRISPR/Cas9 technology to study aneuploidy and cancer genomics.
-Through the use of chromosome engineering, he has constructed cancer cells with different degrees of aneuploidy, and he has found how aneuploidy affects tumor suppression and metastasis.
+Through the use of chromosome engineering, he has constructed cancer cells with different degrees of aneuploidy, and he has found how aneuploidy affects tumor development and metastasis.
 In 2019, he discovered a set of copy number alteration biomarkers that can be used to predict cancer patient outcomes.
 His research has questioned whether anti-cancer drugs could be acting through alternate mechanisms.
-He has also investigated the regulation of ACE2, the receptor for SARS-CoV-2.
-His work identified a link between cigarette smoke exposure and ACE2 over-expression, which could make smokers and COPD patients more vulnerable to COVID19.
+He is a co-founder of Meliora Therapeutics.

 Sheltzer also studies gender disparities in biology research.
 He discovered that some faculty members, like Nobel Prize winners, tended to hire very few female students in their labs, which could contribute to the gender gap in STEM.